 Civil Society Engagement Mechanism of UHC2030

-MSH is hosting the Secretariat for the Civil Society Engagement Mechanism for UHC2030 (CSEM), the civil society constituent of the UHC2030 International Health Partnership (UHC2030).
+MSH and WACI Health—an African regional advocacy organization—co-hosts the UHC2030 Civil Society Engagement Mechanism (CSEM), the civil society constituent of the UHC2030 International Health Partnership (UHC2030).

 Our experience in Universal Health Coverage (UHC) policy, advocacy, and communications, informed by our health systems programmatic work, makes us uniquely suited to help the CSEM achieve its objectives.

 The CSEM exists to raise civil society voices to ensure policies and programs for UHC are inclusive and equitable, with systematic attention to the most marginalized and vulnerable populations, so that no one is left behind.
 CSEM does this through:

 Lobbying for participatory and inclusive policy development and implementation processes